SeanOhAileasa/SeanOhAileasa/README.md

 - Synthetic Full: This is when an outdated full backup is updated with newer incremental backups.

-- Snapshots:Snapshots are an exact copy of a storage volume or virtual machine image.
+- Snapshots: Snapshots are an exact copy of a storage volume or virtual machine image.
 Snapshots can spin up copies of VMs used in continuity planning and disaster recovery.

 ``Backup Objects and Targets``